 MQTT provide an asynchronous communications protocol, the sender and receiver of the message do not need to interact with the message queue, the topic, at the same time.
 Messages placed onto the topic are stored until the recipient retrieves them or until the messages times out.
 MQTT are for good use by bandwidth sensitive applications.

 Important note (22/7 2016): We have decided to disable the RabbitMQ MQTT plugin for all instances by default due to a security vulnerability.
 More information can be found here.
-We recommend everyone that will be using MQTT to run RabbitMQ 3.5.8 or RabbitMQ 3.6.6, which includes a fix for the security vulnerability in the plugin.
+We recommend everyone that will be using MQTT to run RabbitMQ 3.5.8 or RabbitMQ 3.6.6, or later, they all include a fix for the security vulnerability in the plugin.

-The MQTT plugin is currently available on dedicated plans and the new shared server in AWS US-East-1, GCE Europe West, GCE US Central and GCE Asia East.
+The MQTT plugin is currently available on dedicated plans and the new shared servers in AWS US-East-1, GCE Europe West, GCE US Central and GCE Asia East.

 The MQTT plugin has to be enabled on dedicated plans.
 The plugin can be